zart227/pyrus-app/README.md

 # Pyrus-app

-A web application with a FastAPI backend and a Vue.js frontend, containerized using Docker.
+A web application to interact with the Pyrus API, built with a FastAPI backend and a Vue.js frontend.
+The application is containerized using Docker.

 ## Technologies Used